We are working with partners to manage Scottish wildlife and to protect our natural resources for future generations.

 Wildlife legislation is complex and spread across several different Acts.
 Key pieces of legislation include:

 The Hunting with Dogs (Scotland) Act 2023 was passed on 24 January 2023 and became an Act on 7 March 2023.
 The 2023 Act maintains that it is an offence to hunt a wild mammal using a dog except in limited circumstances.
 Where hunting is allowed, the Bill introduces new limits on the number of dogs that can be used.
-NatureScot has since published guidance on licences that may be granted to allow the use of more dogs.
+NatureScot has since published guidance on licences that allow the use of more dogs.
 More information on the passage of the Act through the Scottish Parliament is available on the Parliament website.

 Contact